arhan-burak/EE241_Home_Automation/README.md

 <details>
 <summary><h3>Features 🧮</h3></summary>

-___*Codes for the features will be written as the course progresses, more features may be added throughout the semester for better functionality.___
+___*Codes for the features will be written as the course progresses, more features may be added or removed throughout the semester as we learn what the BASYS3 board is capable of and for better functionality.___
 - [ ] Smart Lighting 💡:
 > Automated control of lighting for different rooms, with the ability to set schedules and scenes.
 - [ ] Smart Thermostat 🌡️:
 > Adaptive temperature control for energy efficiency and comfort.
 - [ ] Security System 🔒:
-> Smart cameras, motion detectors, and door/window sensors with real-time notifications.
+> Motion detectors, and door/window sensors with real-time notifications.
+(Camera connection suspended until learning if possible with BASYS3 board.)
 - [ ] Smart Plugs🔌:
 > Automated control of various appliances with energy monitoring capabilities.
-- [ ] Web Control 🌐:
+- [ ] ~~Web Control 🌐~~:
-> Web Interface to access and control the smart features.
+> ~~Web Interface to access and control the smart features.~~ (Suspended until learning if possible with BASYS3 board.)
 </details>